jobrouter/typo3-data/Documentation/form-finisher.rst

 transfer table.
 A command, hopefully executed regularly, takes these transfer records and transmit this data.
 This is due the fact, that a JobRouter® installation can be temporarily not available due to maintenance or network problems.
-Also the submitting of a form should be as fast as possible.
+Also the submitting of a form should be as fast as possible for better user experience.

 .. note::

-   The finisher can only be used in the yaml form definition, not in the :guilabel:`Form` GUI module.
+   The finisher can only be used in the yaml form definition, not in the :guilabel:`Forms` backend module.

 Transmit to a JobData table